 An organized space should be easy to maintain!
 Here are few of my favorite low-maintenance pantries.

-Although this next pantry has as good amount of clear containers (again I love a good air-tight bin), it also shows systems that could work well even if you do keep your food in their original package.
+Although this next pantry has as good amount of clear containers (again I love a good air-tight bin), it also shows systems that could work well even if you do keep your food in their original packaging.

 The pull out wire drawers allow you to find items even if you have deep shelves.
-The top shelf holds extra supplies with extra vertical shelves, like these, that can multiple your space.
+The top shelf holds extra supplies with extra vertical shelves, like these, that can multiply your space.
 Of course, the over the door shoe hanger adds even more storage.

 Join in our 10 Minute Tuesday organizing challenge!
 What are you going to conquer today?
 Feel free to let us know!
 To share use the hashtags #AtoBpodcast.